BenjaminPlanterose/UMtools/README.md

 # About the tutorial

-Do not attempt to perform the UMtools tutorial without at least 8GB of RAM.
-Working with fluorescence intensities involve large matrices.
+With this tutorial we aim to increase the technical accesibility of the technology.
+Do not attempt to run the following code without at least 8GB of RAM.
+Working with fluorescence intensities involves large matrices.
 To avoid issues, we recommend to always monitor resources via htop:

 ```bash
 sudo apt-get install htop
 htop
 ```

-Also, when deleting large objects in R, you may call the garbage collector:
+Also, when deleting large objects in R, you may call the garbage collector to quickly repurpose RAM memory:

 ```r
 help(gc)